gmc314/chess/README.md

 ### Pieces and Board
 The board is an 8x8 list of lists.

-Pieces are classes with properties:
-  1. Colour
-  2. Type
-  3. Location
-  4. ID
-  5. Points

 #### Pieces Overview
 King
   - Check and Checkmate conditions